ruby-dojo/page-monitor-kata/README.md

 - Then the app should not flag a change

 <note>
-You could also make sure you don't flag a change when the nonce of a form changed.
+You could also make sure you don't flag a change when only the authenticity token of a form changed.
 </note>

 # Feature #4

 - Given the content of the `head` tag is not interesting to me
-- When the content of the `head` tag changes
+- When only the content of the `head` tag changes
 - Then the app should not flag a change

 # Feature #5